-Start with a few pilot communities to have a first-hand knowledge about how they work and how they can be aligned to your business strategy.
+Start with a few pilot communities to have first-hand knowledge about how they work and how they can be aligned to your business strategy.

 Identify areas where there is potential and readiness for a community of practice to thrive.
-Talk to prospective members to learn about their concerns, their thoughts about the community, identify their needs, etc.
+Talk to prospective members to learn about their concerns, and their thoughts about the community, identify their needs, etc.